Rahulojhaiit/segment-anything-minified/README.md

 docker run -v "$(pwd)/foo:/app/data" segment-anything ./run_segmentation.sh sam_vit_b.pth vit_b dogs.jpg cpu
 ```

-In these examples, I have used docker volume to use 'foo' folder to be mounted inside the container as well.
+In these examples, I have used docker volume to use 'foo' folder to be mounted inside the container.
 Any changes made by container to the folder will be reflected to the host as well.

 Docker Image Size with all dependency and model checkpoints: